 He couldn’t afford law school after he graduated from Yale in 1778, so he taught schoolchildren.
 His students used books published in England, sometimes pledging allegiance to King George III.
 They didn’t learn American geography or American history.
 Noah Webster decided to change all that.

-Noah Webster did way more than publish a dictionary.
-He advised Benjamin Franklin and George Washington, co-founded Amherst College, started America’s first daily newspaper and pushed Congress to pass copyright laws.
+Noah Webster also advised Benjamin Franklin and George Washington, co-founded Amherst College, started America’s first daily newspaper and pushed Congress to pass copyright laws.

 - He personally counted all the houses in every town he visited.
 Traveling across America in 1785 and 1786, he tallied 20,380 houses in 22 cities.
-He exchanged that information with other people who counted houses.
+Webster exchanged that information with other people who counted houses.

 - He had the cheek to chastise George Washington over dinner at Mount Vernon in 1785.
 Washington mentioned he wanted a Scottish tutor for his step-grandchildren.
 Webster, then all of 26, told the 53-year-old hero of the Revolution that he should find an American for the job.

 - A lot of people didn’t like him because of his vanity.
 When he met Dr. Benjamin Rush at a dinner party in Philadelphia, Rush congratulated Webster on his safe arrival in the city.
 Webster replied, “Sir, you may congratulate Philadelphia on the occasion.”
 (Eventually, Rush and Webster became friends.)

 - He was dumped twice, the first time by a woman who found him too boring, the second time by a woman whose minister told her to marry someone else.
 Rebecca Greenleaf finally said ‘yes’ to his marriage proposal.
 “I suspect I am not formed for society,” he wrote to her before their marriage.